martinatactblue/PCI_DSS_v3.2.1_Audit/README.md

 in the environment or can be pre-pended to the command line when invoking the tool.
 ## PCI_AUDIT_DATE
-The PCI_AUDIT_DATE is a component of the generated filename for the GZIP tar file name used to store evidence.
+PCI_AUDIT_DATE is a component of the generated filename for the GZIP tar file name used to store evidence.
 It is also in the name of the directory used to store the  file.
 By default it is of the date format `%m.%d.%y-%H.%M` and is set to the invocation time of the script.
 ## PCI_AUDIT_ROOT_DIR
-The PCI_AUDIT_ROOT_DIR is the top of a directory tree where the evidence files are gathered and the GZIP tar file is created.
+PCI_AUDIT_ROOT_DIR is the top of a directory tree where the evidence files are gathered and the GZIP tar file is created.
 If not specified, it defaults to creating a directory named `Audit` in the directory which contains the `pci_audit` script.
 ## PCI_AUDIT_SITENAME
-The PCI_AUDIT_SITENAME is a component of the generated filename for the GZIP tar file name used to store evidence.
+PCI_AUDIT_SITENAME is a component of the generated filename for the GZIP tar file name used to store evidence.
 It is also in the name of the directory used to store the  file.
 If not set, you will be prompted to enter a sitename.
 ## PCI_AUDIT_DEBUG_LEVEL
+PCI_AUDIT_DEBUG_LEVEL is used to display debugging information while the tool is running.
+By default, debugging is disabled.
+The debug level can be set from 1 to
+5. If set to 5, every executed line of the tool is displayed.
 ## PCI_AUDIT_ARCHIVE_DEBUG_LEVEL
+PCI_AUDIT_ARCHIVE_DEBUG_LEVEL is used to display the contents of the GZIP tar file during file creation.
+Normally, the tar file is created silently.
+The default debug level is 3.
+Setting this value to a lower level will allow you to view the contents of the GZIP archive without enabling a higher level of debugging.
 # Testing
 The tool can be tested via the `shellspec` test tool.
 If shellspec is installed, the full test suite can be run by executing `shellspec -s /bin/bash -f d`.